Program Chair: Stacy Hargrove – Program@serstm.org

 Boyd Lyon exhibited the qualities that make a good graduate student and a good researcher.
-He was hard working, dedicated, well read and committed to learning as much about sea turtles as possible.
+He was hard working, dedicated, well-read and committed to learning as much about sea turtles as possible.
 He strove for excellence in everything that he did.
 Although he is missed on a daily basis, his legacy lives on in his friends and in the research carried on in his name (see more at the Boyd Lyon Sea Turtle Fund).
 It is with this in mind that we honor him by giving the Boyd Lyon Award for Excellence for best student papers and best student posters.
-Please address all questions to the Program Chairs at Program@serstm.org.
+Please address all questions to the Program Chair at Program@serstm.org.

 STEPS FOR SUBMITTING YOUR ABSTRACT

 Submitting your abstract first requires registering for the meeting.
 After registering, you will get a confirmation email with a link to the Ex Ordo site to submit your abstract.
-Once there, you will need to set up an account and enter your meeting confirmation number to enter the abstract submission site.
+Once there, you will need to set up an account and enter your meeting confirmation number to access the abstract submission site.
 Once in, just follow the order of the boxes down the left side.

 - Please review the GUIDELINES FOR SUBMITTING, then click “Skip” to go to the next page to begin.

 - Select the TYPE OF PRESENTATION you are requesting (prefer oral, prefer poster, no preference).
 Click “Done” to go to the next page.

 - Copy and Paste or type your TITLE and ABSTRACT in the boxes provided.
 Click “Done”.